Support the MPA Program

 Refer an MPA candidate that ultimately enrolls in the program, and receive recognition from the MPA program for your involvement in creating the next generation of public service leaders.
-For questions or to initiate the process, please contact Anne Kilby at email@example.com or Jamarian Monroe at firstname.lastname@example.org.
+To initiate the referral process, please submit this web form.
+For questions, contact Anne Kilby at firstname.lastname@example.org and/or Jamarian Monroe at email@example.com.

 Ronald Aycock Public Administration Scholarship

 The Ronald Aycock Public Administration Scholarship is awarded annually to an academically outstanding student who demonstrates a commitment to the study of public service.
 The scholarship honors Aycock’s more than 30 years of dedicated public service to county governments in North Carolina.

 The Robert W. Bradshaw Jr. Public Administration Fellowship is awarded to an academically outstanding MPA student with a demonstrated desire to pursue a career in public service.
 Bradshaw was a mentor and advisor for many local government officials throughout his career.

 The MPA Class of ’74 Scholarship Endowment is awarded annually to an academically distinguished MPA student who aspires to enter or continue a career in local government.
 The class of ’74 comprises exceptional leaders and successful individuals with careers in diverse fields of public service.

 The Jean D. Coble Scholarship is awarded annually to an entering MPA student.
 The scholarship was established to honor Jean Coble, who dedicated 32 years of service to the University of North Carolina at Chapel Hill, 18 of those to the MPA program.